Quasi-isometry invariance of relative filling functions: Introduction

 For constants $L\geq 1$, $C\geq 0$ and $M\geq 0$, an \emph{$(L,C,M)$-quasi-isometry of pairs} $q\colon (G, \mathcal{P})\to (H, \mathcal{Q})$ is an $(L,C)$-quasi-isometry $q\colon G \to H$ such that the relation

 satisfies that the projections to $G/\mathcal{P}$ and $H/\mathcal{Q}$ are surjective.

 This article is part of the program of investigating which properties of pairs $(G,\calp)$ are invariant under quasi-isometry of pairs.
 There are recent results in this direction.
 For example, it is a consequence of the quasi-isometric rigidity of relative hyperbolicity~\cite{BDM09}, that if $(G,\calp)$ is a relatively hyperbolic pair, $\calp$ is a collection of non-relatively hyperbolic groups, and $(G,\calp)$ and $(H,\calq)$ are quasi-isometric pairs, then $H$ is hyperbolic relative to $\calq$.
-Under natural assumptions, quasi-isometries of pairs between relatively hyperbolic pairs induce canonical homemorphisms between their Bowditch boundaries~\cite{BuHr21} and canonical isomorphisms of JSJ trees~\cite{HaHr19}.
+Under natural assumptions, quasi-isometries of pairs between relatively hyperbolic pairs induce canonical homeomorphisms between their Bowditch boundaries~\cite{BuHr21} and canonical isomorphisms of JSJ trees~\cite{HaHr19}.
 Outside the framework of relatively hyperbolic groups, it is known that quasi-isometries of pairs preserve the number of Bowditch's filtered ends~\cite{MaSa21}.
+For a recent survey we direct the reader to \cite{HMS2021}.

-For a pair $(G, \calp)$, Osin introduced the notions of \emph{finite relative presentation} and \emph{relative Dehn function} as natural generalizations of their standard counterparts for finitely generated groups, see~\cite{Osin06}.
+For a pair $(G, \calp)$, Osin introduced the notions of \emph{finite relative presentation} and \emph{relative Dehn function} $\Delta_{G,\calp}$ as natural generalizations of their standard counterparts for finitely generated groups, see~\cite{Osin06}.
 These notions characterise relatively hyperbolic pairs $(G,\calp)$ as the ones which are relatively finitely presented and have relative Dehn function bounded from above by a linear function.
 By quasi-isometric rigidity of relative hyperbolicity, among relatively finitely presented pairs, quasi-isometries of pairs preserve having linear relative Dehn function.

 The main result of this article confirms the natural expectation that among relatively finitely presented pairs, quasi-isometric pairs have equivalent relative Dehn functions.
 This is not an elementary statement, as we describe below.